-- A. The owner must complete and return the Warranty Registration Card within thirty (30) days of purchase to activate TWO YEAR Parts Warranty Coverage. - B. The equipment must be fired at rated capacity only with fuels listed on data label. - C. The equipment must be installed, operated, and maintained in accordance with Federal, State, and Local regulations as well as with all MANUFACTURER'S installation and operating instructions. - D. The equipment must not be installed in any corrosive atmosphere environment. - E. No parts or controls may be modified, altered, or by-passed. - F. MANUFACTURER shall not be responsible for any failure due to an Act of God. - G. MANUFACTURER is not responsible for additions or changes made by a dealer or distributor that goes beyond the terms of this Warranty.
+- A. WEAR ITEMS are not covered under warranty (nozzles, o-rings, target, belts, filters/gaskets) - B. The owner must complete and return the Warranty Registration Card within thirty (30) days of purchase to activate 36 MONTHS Parts Warranty Coverage. - C. The equipment must be fired at rated capacity only with fuels listed on data label. - D. The equipment must be installed, operated, and maintained in accordance with Federal, State, and Local regulations as well as with all MANUFACTURER'S installation and operating instructions. - E. The equipment must not be installed in any corrosive atmosphere environment. - F. No parts or controls may be modified, altered, or by-passed. - G. MANUFACTURER shall not be responsible for any failure due to an Act of God. - H. MANUFACTURER is not responsible for additions or changes made by a dealer or distributor that goes beyond the terms of this Warranty.